 Futures ETFs do not track the underlying commodity directly.
 Instead, they are backed by futures contracts relating to that commodity.

 Glad you asked.
 Let’s say, for example, John agrees to sell Rachel a barrel of oil in six months time for 1000 USD – Rachel thinks that by then, the barrel will be trading for more, and she just got herself a bargain.
 But meanwhile, John thinks he knows something Rachel doesn’t – he’s sure the oil market is just about to crash – so he just locked in a good price for his barrel in a bad market, and he’s happy.

 The point is that both parties are basing their price on the future of the market, and how they feel about it..
 So a futures ETF doesn’t really track its underlying asset – more accurately, it tracks the market sentiment about that asset, which might tell a completely different story.

 What Does That Mean for the Bitcoin Futures ETF?

 Right, let’s get back to the main story.
-The new Bitcoin product is a Bitcoin Futures ETF, which means – you guessed it – it invests in futures contracts, but not Bitcoin itself.
+The new Bitcoin product is a Bitcoin Futures ETF, which means – you guessed it – it invests in futures contracts, but not Bitcoin itself and its underlying price.